 As a nurse assistant, you might bathe and groom patients, bring them meals and take basic vital sign measurements, like pulse rate and temperature.
 You could also prepare hospital rooms, clean bedding and help patients walk around.
 Much of your work involves social interaction, which can include conversing, participating in activities and simply spending time with patients.
 You might develop caring relationships that can be beneficial to patients' mental well-being and healing.

 The U.S. Bureau of Labor Statistics (BLS) stated that most employers require you earn at least a high school diploma to qualify for a job as a nurse assistant (www.bls.gov).
-You can prepare for the career by completing a nursing aid program offered through high schools or vocational centers, and some health care institutions provide on-the-job training.
+You can prepare for the career by completing a nursing aide program offered through high schools, community colleges or vocational centers, and some health care institutions provide on-the-job training.

 While in a training program, you'll learn practical skills in care giving, such as bathing techniques and walking support.
 You also likely get an overview of health care and science topics, including courses in anatomy, physiology and nutrition.
-You might also become certified in cardiopulmonary resuscitation (CPR) or basic cardiac life support (BCLS).
+You might also become certified in cardiopulmonary resuscitation (CPR).

 The federal government regulates standards for nurse assistants who work in long-term care facilities or nursing homes.
 You'll need to complete at least 75 hours of coursework in a nurse training program.
 You can then become a certified nursing assistant (CNA) by passing a state-administered exam.
 The type of testing varies by state, but may be comprised of both written and practical components to test your competency as a nurse assistant.

-According to the BLS, nurse aides or assistants are expected to see a significant 21% increase in job opportunities from 2012 to 2022.
-In May 2013, these healthcare professionals earned an average of $26,020 a year, although a higher wage might be available once you become certified (www.bls.gov).
+According to the BLS, nurse aides or assistants are expected to see a significant 18% increase in job opportunities from 2014 to 2024.
+As of May 2014, these healthcare professionals earned an average of $26,250 a year.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: